Glen Cove station

 Glen Cove is a station along the Oyster Bay Branch of the Long Island Rail Road.
-It is located between Pearsall Avenue and Norfolk Lane north of Duck Pond Road in the city of Glen Cove, New York.
+It is located between Pearsall Avenue and Norfolk Lane north of Duck Pond Road, in the City of Glen Cove, Nassau County, New York.

+No bus services are available at the Glen Cove station (unlike at the nearby Glen Street station).
+However, local taxicabs do stop here.

+History

-Glen Cove station, (née Nassau), was built in 1895 at the behest of the "Gold Coast" millionaires such as the Pratts and J.P.
-Morgan who were looking for a more dignified station to disembark.
+The Glen Cove station, (née Nassau), was built in 1895, at the behest of the "Gold Coast" millionaires.
+These wealthy locals, such as the Charles Pratt and J.P.
+Morgan, who were looking for a more dignified station to disembark at than the existing station on Glen Street.
 The picturesque station has been featured in several movies, including Sabrina, Hello Again, and several commercials.

-No bus access is available for this station (unlike the nearby Glen Street station), however local taxicabs do stop there.

 Station layout

 This station has two high-level side platforms, each four cars long.